-NEW YORK, JUNE 24, 2019—The US branch of the international medical humanitarian organization Doctors Without Borders/Médecins Sans Frontières (MSF) today announced the appointment of its new executive director, Avril Benoît.
+NEW YORK—The US section of the international medical humanitarian organization Doctors Without Borders/Médecins Sans Frontières (MSF) today announced the appointment of Mr. Jason Cone as its new executive director.

 Mr. Cone, who officially began his new tenure on June 1, has an extensive background in crisis and advocacy communications.
 He assumes leadership of MSF-USA following 11 years with the organization, the last six-and-a-half as communications director.

 In his former role, he oversaw emergency and advocacy communications campaigns on issues ranging from the West African Ebola outbreak and Haiti earthquake and cholera epidemic, to global childhood malnutrition and HIV/AIDS.
 He returned last month from meeting with MSF field teams, diplomats, and journalists while visiting MSF’s surgical and mental health programs in the Gaza Strip and the West Bank, and its medical programs for war-affected Syrian refugees in Jordan, Lebanon, and Turkey.

 “The conflicts today in the Middle East and North Africa, ranging from the intractable Israeli-Palestinian conflict to the brutal civil war in Syria, present MSF with some of the most dangerous, politicized, and complex environments in which to operate,”said Mr. Cone.
 “These conflicts demonstrate both the importance and limits of humanitarian action in alleviating the suffering of people trapped by seemingly endless wars.
 MSF teams, particularly our national staff colleagues, are assuming tremendous risks to deliver lifesaving assistance in Iraq, Yemen, Syria, and other countries.”

 Mr. Cone has also conducted risk assessments and context analyses in South Sudan and Myanmar for MSF's Medical Care under Fire campaign.